Board of Directors

 Brandon Boyle is an Automotive Partner and leads the Detroit office for Roland Berger, a global management-consulting firm.
 Brandon grew up in the Metro Detroit area and has a deep passion for giving back and the City of Detroit.
 He graduated from Oakland University’s engineering program and holds an MBA from the University of Michigan’s Ross School of Business.

-Fredy Maldonado is not technically a board member, but he is the man behind the combined efforts of Educacion Y Desarrollo and Buckets of Rain's in Guatemala.
-Born and raised a few miles west of Guatemala City, Fredy was instrumental in the establishment of Camino Seguro and many other humanitarian programs.
-These days he gleans hundreds of pounds of 'still good' veggies and distributes them to school, hospitals, and orphanages in the villages west of the capital.
+Fredy Maldonado is the man behind the combined efforts of Educacion Y Desarrollo and Buckets of Rain's in Guatemala.
+A native of Guatemala, Fredy was instrumental in Camino Seguro (Safe Passage) and many other humanitarian programs.
+These days he gleans hundreds of pounds of 'still good' veggies and distributes them to schools, hospitals, and orphanages in the villages west of the capital on a weekly basis.
 He spends his every waking hour seeking to improve the lives of those less fortunate.
-If we get a vote, he'll be a saint someday!

 Susan Skellenger, retired board member.
 Her vision of transforming her career in Ornamental Horticulture into one of Survival Horticulture led to the creation of 11 Oaks, the organization that would eventually become Buckets of Rain.
 It was an easy transition from roses for the well-to-do, to vegetables for the poor.
 While she still enjoys helping manage the landscape at Cherry Republic in Glen Arbor, the rest of her time is spent co-ordinating the logistics of BOR's efforts to improve the lives of the forgotten and under-served.